Skip to main content

 )

 I view this as a calendar view on my dashboard, which gives me a visual heat map of consistency.
 Green days (above 80%) versus red days (below 50%) make patterns obvious at a glance.
+You can spot a bad week from ten feet away.

 Reading List and Content Consumption